What is Colorectal Cancer?

 If cancer involves only the superficial layers of the bowel wall without the involvement of the muscle, a local excision may be possible in some cases.
 More commonly surgical treatment involves resection of a segment of the bowel (colectomy or anterior resection) with the surrounding fat-containing potentially involved lymph nodes.
 This is accomplished by dividing the vessels at their very origin and, in the case of rectal cancer, removing without breaches the surrounding lymph node containing envelope –mesorectum.
 In the case of the tumor involving other organs and structures (uterus, bladder, small bowel, etc.), it is important to remove the whole tumor in one piece by performing an en-bloc resection.
 This avoids shedding tumor cells in the surgical field and thus reducing the risk of recurrence.
 A defunctioning ileostomy or colostomy may be needed after performing a colorectalanastomosis especially if this is close to the anal sphincter complex.
 In fact, the lower the anastomosis, the higher is the risk of anastomotic leakage that is the most serious complication of colorectal surgery as it is associated with high morbidity and mortality.

-A proctology service not only for Colorectal Surgery in Dubai but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
-Currently, Dr. Antonio Privitera is offering a free consultation for colon and rectal cancer patients in the same hospital in Dubai.
+A proctology service not only for Colorectal Surgery in Dubai and Abu Dhabi but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+Currently, Dr. Antonio Privitera is offering a free consultation for colon and rectal cancer patients in the same hospital in Dubai and Abu Dhabi.